ESPN Films

 ESPN Films, formerly known as ESPN Original Entertainment (EOE), is an American production company which produces and distributes sports films and documentaries.
 It is owned by ESPN Inc., a joint venture between The Walt Disney Company (which owns a controlling 80% stake) and Hearst Communications (which owns the remaining 20%).

+Walt Disney Studios Motion Pictures distributes and markets the films produced by ESPN Films in theatrical markets.

 Created in March 2008, ESPN Films produces films covering sports-related stories.
 Projects from the subsidiary include 30 for 30 (and its offshoots 30 for 30: Soccer Stories and the digital series 30 for 30 Shorts), the critically acclaimed Nine for IX series and SEC Storied.

 History

 ESPN Films traces its history to 2001, when ESPN Inc. formed ESPN Original Entertainment, a programming division which produced various talk shows, series, documentaries and made-for-TV films that aired on ESPN and its related networks.
 The subsidiary ceased operations for several months starting in 2007.
 The company's logo did not appear as a vanity card on any ESPN programs, with the exception of the daily talk show Jim Rome is Burning.

 On 3 March 2008, ESPN announced that it would relaunch the unit as ESPN Films.
 Under the restructuring, ESPN Films began producing projects for theatrical release in addition to television; majority corporate parent The Walt Disney Company holds the right of first refusal on all projects.
 In addition, ESPN announced a new alliance with the Creative Artists Agency, which among its various clients, represents athletes such as LeBron James, David Beckham and Peyton Manning.

 The first production under the ESPN Films banner was Black Magic, a four-hour documentary that premiered on ESPN without commercial interruption over two consecutive nights starting on March 16, 2008.
 The film, which won a Peabody Award in 2009, about the history of basketball played at Historically Black Colleges and Universities.
 The company's first theatrical film was X Games 3D: The Movie, which was released on August 21, 2009.